chiakicodes/chiakicodes/README.md

 > "Man is the only creature who refuses to be what he is." - Camus

-### About Me
-- My data belongs to no one but me.
-- I optimize tools, not the ideologies behind them.
-- Function > Ornamentation

 ### System and Workflow
 - OS: Arch Linux (riced i3wm, fully optimized for efficiency and privacy)
 - Device: Hardened Google Pixel 7a (de-Googled, privacy-maximized)